What Supervision Is

 The clarity produces better supervision (because supervisors learn and grow into the role) and better management (because managers focus on management).

 A healthy supervisor attends to all three.
-The mix shifts based on what the supervisee needs at the moment.
-Missing any domain produces predictable failures.
+The mix shifts based on what the supervisee needs in the moment.

 How was this article?